Skip to content

 Gotchas

-The live/ branch will have commits from Shopify.
-When merchants edit in the theme editor, Shopify commits to the branch.
-These are overwritten on the next deploy (single-commit: true replaces the branch).
-Merchant changes survive because the deploy workflow pulls them first.
+The live/ branch has commits from Shopify.
+Merchant editor changes commit to the branch.
+These are overwritten on deploy (single-commit: true), but merchant changes survive because the workflow pulls them first.

 The branch must exist before connecting.
-The Shopify admin shows a dropdown of existing branches.
-Run the deploy workflow at least once before attempting to connect.
+Run the deploy workflow at least once.

 50 MB branch limit.
-Shopify cannot connect branches exceeding 50 MB.
-Built theme assets should be well under this.
+Shopify can't connect branches over 50 MB.

 No merge conflict resolution.
-If the deploy workflow and a Shopify editor commit race, the deploy wins -- single-commit: true replaces the branch entirely.
-Merchant changes are safe as long as the "Pull customizations" step ran before the push.
+If deploy and a Shopify editor commit race, deploy wins.
+Merchant changes are safe as long as "Pull customizations" ran before push.